henryhuangh/allroot/README.md

 y = a<sub>n</sub> x <sup>n</sup> + a<sub>n-1</sub>x<sup>n-1</sup>...+a<sub>0

 ## Methodology
-This code uses the Newton's method to zero in on the root, then it eliminates it using synthetic division.
+This code uses the Newton's method to zero in on the root, the answer is displayed.
+To find additional roots, synthetic division is done to eliminate the root from the equation.
 This process is repeated multiple times until Newton's method is non-converging.

 ## Instructions
 1. Enter the degree of the polynomial is entered.
 This means the exponent of the highest variable of the polynomial and press the Enter key.